dev10110/DecompROS2/README.md

 This will publish a `visualization_msgs::msg::Marker` which contains a list of lines, and marks the edges of the polyhedron.
 Unfortunately, this node needs to find all the vertices of the polyhedron so it can be an expensive operation.

 ## Disclaimer
 This is very much research code.
 It works, but do not trust it.
+The license for the `DecompUtil` folder is different, and provided in that folder